mzufferey/omics/index.md

 see tools in Computational methods for Gene Regulatory Networks reconstruction and analysis: A review Delgado et al. 2019 (AI)

+see ref in A census of pathway maps   in cancer systems biology Kuenzi and Ideker 2020 https://www.nature.com/articles/s41568-020-0240-7.pdf

+Here, we worked within the framework of the TCGA PanCancer Atlas initiative ([Cancer Genome Atlas Research Network et al., 2013c](https://www.sciencedirect.com/science/article/pii/S0092867418303593#bib20)) to build a uniformly processed dataset and a unified data analysis  pipeline aimed at exploring similarities and differences in canonical  cancer pathway alterations across 33 cancer types.
+Oncogenic Signaling Pathways in The Cancer Genome Atlas Sanchez-Vega et al. 2018

+Biocarta, CORUM, Innate DB, KEGG, WikiPathways, Reactome, Nepath, PIC and PINdb, all of which are available in Consensus- Pathdb, for

 ##### Protein-protein interactions

+PrePPI (http://bhapp.c2b2.columbia.edu/PrePPI) is a database that  combines predicted and experimentally determined protein-protein  interactions (PPIs) using a Bayesian framework.

 * Human Interactome database: PPI
 * iRefIndex: PPI

 * databases  that curate both categories of interactions for humans and other model organisms: BioGrid, IntAct, HPRD, iRefWeb, DIP, MINT, MIPS and VisAnt

+DEPOD
+CORUM
+Signor2
+Reactome

 DIP PPI https://dip.doe-mbi.ucla.edu/dip/Main.cgi [11]
 MINT PPI https://mint.bio.uniroma2.it/ [12]